-Comparison of NQF #0034 and NQF #0658
+Comparison of NQF 0034 and NQF 0658

 0034 Colorectal Cancer Screening (COL) 0658 Appropriate Follow-Up Interval for Normal Colonoscopy in Average Risk Patients Steward National Committee for Quality Assurance American Gastroenterological Association Description The percentage of patients 50-75 years of age who had appropriate screening for colorectal cancer.
 Percentage of patients aged 50 years to 75 years receiving a screening colonoscopy without biopsy or polypectomy who had a recommended follow-up interval of at least 10 years for repeat colonoscopy documented in their colonoscopy report. Туре Process Process Data Source Claims, Electronic Health Data, Paper Medical Records This measure is based on administrative claims and medical record documentation collected in the course of providing care to health plan members.
 NCQA collects the Healthcare Effectiveness Data and Information Set (HEDIS) data for this measure directly from Health Management Organizations and Preferred Provider Organizations via NCQA's online data submission system.
 Claims, Electronic Health Data, Electronic Health Records, Other, Registry Data Not applicable.
 Level Health Plan, Integrated Delivery System Clinician : Group/Practice, Clinician : Individual Setting Outpatient Services Outpatient Services Numerator Statement Patients who received one or more screenings for colorectal cancer according to clinical guidelines.
 Patients who had a recommended follow-up interval of at least 10 years for repeat colonoscopy documented in their colonoscopy report Numerator Details ADMINISTRATIVE: Patients who received one or more screenings for colorectal cancer.
-Any of the following meet criteria: -Fecal occult blood test (FOBT Value Set) during the measurement year. -Flexible sigmoidoscopy (Flexible Sigmoidoscopy Value Set) during the measurement year or the four years prior to the measurement year. -Colonoscopy (Colonoscopy Value Set) during the measurement year or the nine years prior to the measurement year. -CT colonography (CT Colonography Value Set) during the measurement year or the four years prior to the measurement year. -FIT-DNA test (FIT-DNA Value Set) during the measurement year or the two years prior to the measurement year. -FECIDAL RECORD: Patients who received one or more screenings for colorectal cancer.
-Any of the following meet criteria: -Fecal occult blood test during the measurement year or the four years prior to the measurement year. -Colonoscopy during the measurement year or the four years prior to the measurement year. -Colonoscopy during the measurement year or the four years prior to the measurement year. -FIT-DNA test during the measurement year or the four years prior to the measurement year. -GT colonography during the measurement year or the four years prior to the measurement year. -GT colonography during the measurement year or the two years prior to the measurement year. -GT colonography during the measurement year or the two years prior to the measurement year. -GT-DNA test during the report Patients will be counted in the numerator if it is documented in the final colonoscopy report that the appropriate follow-up interval for the next colonoscopy (ie, the colonoscopy performed during the measurement period).
+Any of the following meet criteria: -Fecal occult blood test (FOBT Value Set) during the measurement yearFlexible sigmoidoscopy (Flexible Sigmoidoscopy Value Set) during the measurement year or the four years prior to the measurement yearColonoscopy (Colonoscopy Value Set) during the measurement year or the nine years prior to the measurement year or the nine years prior to the measurement yearCT colonography (CT Colonography Value Set) during the measurement year or the four years prior to the measurement yearFIT-DNA test (FIT-DNA Value Set) during the measurement year or the two years prior to the measurement yearFIT-DNA test (FIT-DNA Value Set) during the measurement year or the two years prior to the measurement yearFIE-DAL test (FIT-DNA Value Set) during the measurement year or the following meet criteria: -Fecal occult blood test during the measurement year or the four years prior to the measurement yearClonoscopy during the measurement year or the four years prior to the measurement yearCT colonography during the measurement year or the four years prior to the measurement yearCT colonography during the measurement year or the two years prior to the measurement yearCT colonography during the measurement year or the two years prior to the measurement year. -CT colonography during the measurement year or the two years prior to the measurement year. -CT colonography during the measurement year or the two years prior to the measurement year. -CT colonography during the measurement year or the two years prior to the measurement year. -CT colonography during the measurement year or the two years prior to the measurement year. -CT colonography during the measurement year or the two years prior to the measurement year. -CT colonography during the measurement year or the four years prior to the measurement year. -CT colonography during the measurement year or the four years prior to the measurem report Patients will be counted in the numerator if it is documented in the final colonoscopy report that the appropriate follow-up interval fo the next colonoscopy is at least 10 years from the date of the current colonoscopy (ie, the colonoscopy performed during the measurement period).